HTML5 | Introduction

 - Enrich semantic content by including <header> <footer>, <article>, <section> and <figure> are added.

-- Drag and Drop- The user can grab an object and drag it further dropping it on a new location.
+- Drag and Drop- The user can grab an object and drag it further dropping it to a new location.

 - Geo-location services- It helps to locate the geographical location of a client.

-- Web storage facility which provides web application methods to store data on web browser.
+- Web storage facility which provides web application methods to store data on the web browser.

 - Uses SQL database to store data offline.

-- Allows to draw various shapes like triangle, rectangle, circle, etc.
+- Allows drawing various shapes like triangle, rectangle, circle, etc.

 - Capable of handling incorrect syntax.